shaikhsarib/Eatlytic-App/README.md

 ---

-Developed with ❤️ by the Eatlytic Team.
+Developed with ❤️ by the Vartistic Studio Team.